awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 ### About VPC endpoint policies<a name="vpce-policy-about"></a>

 For an AWS KMS request that uses a VPC endpoint to be successful, the principal requires permissions from two sources:
-+ A [key policy](key-policies.md), [IAM policy](iam-policies.md), or [grant](grants.md) must give principal permission to call the operation on the resource \(CMK or alias\)\.
++ A [key policy](key-policies.md), [IAM policy](iam-policies.md), or [grant](grants.md) must give principal permission to call the operation on the resource \(KMS key or alias\)\.
 + A VPC endpoint policy must give the principal permission to use the endpoint to make the request\.

-For example, a key policy might give a principal permission to call [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on a particular CMK\.
-However, the VPC endpoint policy might not allow that principal to call `Decrypt` on that CMK by using the endpoint\.
+For example, a key policy might give a principal permission to call [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on a particular KMS key\.
+However, the VPC endpoint policy might not allow that principal to call `Decrypt` on that KMS key by using the endpoint\.

-Or a VPC endpoint policy might allow a principal to use the endpoint to call [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) on certain CMKs\.
+Or a VPC endpoint policy might allow a principal to use the endpoint to call [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) on certain KMS keys\.
 But if the principal doesn't have those permissions from a key policy, IAM policy, or grant, the request fails\.

 ### Default VPC endpoint policy<a name="vpce-default-policy"></a>